 You will also do a short evaluation so we know the best class for you.
 Don't worry about this evaluation!
 It shows how much you already know and what you need to learn.
 The evaluation helps us find the right class for you and helps your tutor decide what to teach you.

 What does Literacy Advance do with the information I give at Student Registration?

 Your information is confidential.
 All of the information on your registration form is for our records only.
 We do NOT give information about you to anyone outside of Literacy Advance.

-Sometimes you will have to wait for several weeks before a class is ready.
+Sometimes you will have to wait for several months before a class is ready.
 Our classes are popular and many people want to come!

 Please be patient.
 We will call you when a class is ready.